ArunaStorage/pithos/crates/pithos_lib/README.md

 }
 ```

-And afterwards the structs implementing `Transformer` can be registered in the `PithosReadWriter` to be plugged between the `Read` and `Write` parts of a ReadWriter.
+And afterwards the structs implementing `Transformer` can be registered in the `GenericReadWriter` to be plugged between the `Read` and `Write` parts of a ReadWriter.

 Example: